Go to main content

-An HTML document structure
+Tutorial: An HTML document structure

 With this tutorial you will learn the HTML document structure and the way it's divided, as well as what information you can place in each one of these divisions.
-We'll also set the document's type and the basis to design an HTML document compatible with the XHTML standard.
+We'll also set the document's type and the basis to design an HTML document compatible with the XHTML code.

 The !DOCTYPE declaration